RonenNess/GeonBit.UI/README.md

 - Added support in line up / down when editing multiline text input.
 - Added useful getter functions for specific types in form (string, int, float, bool..)
 - Added default value to form GetValue() methods.
+- Fixed bug with animators not working in panels that have clipping overflow when mouse is outside boundaries.

 ## Credits